spryker/spryker-docs/docs/pbc/all/identity-access-management/202212.0/back-office-login.md

 ## Login with a single sign-on

-Your project can have an single sign-on(SSO) login configured for Back Office login.
+Your project can have a single sign-on(SSO) login configured for the Back Office.
 SSO lets users log into the Back Office with accounts of a third-party service.

 To log in with an SSO, on the Back Office login page, users click **Login with {Third-party service name}**.
 This opens the sign-in page of the configured service.
 Users sign in with their accounts and get redirected to the Back Office.

+After a user logs in using an SSO, a

 User with the email you used for the third-party service login appears on the [*Users*](/docs/pbc/all/user-management/{{page.version}}/manage-in-the-back-office/manage-users/create-users.html) page.